 Kendal Mountain Literature Festival 2017

-There truly is something for all tastes and ages at the Literature Festival.
-We are also proud to continue our association to host and support the prestigious Boardman Tasker Award For Mountain Literature within our programme.
-Long may this continue!
+There truly is something for all tastes and ages in our exciting programme.
+We are especially proud to continue to host and support the prestigious Boardman Tasker Award For Mountain Literature which is now in its 34th year since inception!

-We are thrilled to have Robert Macfarlane join us as Patron of the Festival, and are delighted to share his words with you:
+We are honoured to have Robert Macfarlane join us as Patron of the Festival, and are delighted to share his introduction with you:

 "We are now in the mountains and they are in us – kindling enthusiasm, making every nerve quiver", wrote John Muir in 1911.
 Over a century later, and mountains are even more deeply "in us" - drawing millions of people to them each year in search of adventure, enlightenment, beauty, wonder, wildness -- and nerve-quivering fear.
 As the virtual world consumes more of our time and attention, and as environmental crisis deepens around the globe, so our encounters with mountains and the natural world grow ever more vital.